Scripture: Luke 2:15-20 (alternate readings from: Matthew 1:1-25; Luke 2:1-14; John 1:1-5,9-14)

 God wants to fill our hearts anew with joy and gratitude for the

-gift he could possibly give us - his beloved Son Jesus.
-What can
+greatest gift he could possibly give us - his beloved Son Jesus.

-release the captives from slavery to sin and to open the gates of
+captives from slavery to sin and to open the gates of paradise

 once again.
 This day the Holy Spirit invites us to make haste - as

-shepherds of Bethlehem did - to adore Jesus our King and Messiah.
+the shepherds of Bethlehem did - to adore Jesus our King and

-Jesus Christ is our eternal good shepherd who guides and
+Messiah.
+The Lord Jesus Christ is our eternal good shepherd

-us unceasingly and who gives us abundant everlasting life and
+who guides and cares for us unceasingly and who gives us abundant

-the triune God - Father, Son, and Holy Spirit.
+everlasting life and union with the triune God - Father, Son, and

 This day the whole community of heaven joins with all believers of good will on earth in a jubilant song of praise for the good news proclaimed by the angels on Christmas eve: Behold, I bring you good news of a great joy which will come to all the people, for to you is born this day in the city of David a Savior, who is Christ the Lord (Luke 2:10-11).